 Third Year Service and Citizenship Scheme

 The Third Year Service and Citizenship Scheme was set up to help pupils to develop a broader understanding of their place in the wider community (local, national and global) and to encourage them to make an active contribution to the society in which they live.
 All pupils in the Third Year who are not involved in CCF participate in the scheme.

 A range of different activities is available for which boys are invited to express their preferences at the beginning of the school year.
 They are then put into groups, which will change on a termly or half-termly basis.

 In some cases boys will go out into the local community to undertake activities ranging from visiting residential homes and entertaining the residents, to offering ICT help in the Abingdon town library.
 In other groups boys will be acquiring life skills such as managing personal finance or touch-typing.
-Contemporary global issues will be covered by activities such as Environmental Service and the Moldova Project.
+Contemporary global issues will be covered by activities such as Environmental Service, Leadership and Politics and Citizenship.

 Within the scheme, pupils will have the opportunity to do a basic First Aid course or some expedition training that will be particularly useful if they are thinking of participating in the Duke of Edinburgh’s Award Scheme in the 4th year.

 With such a wide range of activities on offer, boys are able to gain experience of different aspects of service and citizenship and many choose to continue serving the community higher up the School.